mite-standard/mite_extras/README.md

 mite_extras
 ==========

-Validation and conversion functionality for reaction SMARTS collected in the scope of MITE
+Validation and conversion functionality for reaction SMARTS collected in the scope of MITE.

+Attention: this program has only been tested with Ubuntu Linux.

 ## Installation